ksaj/ksaj.github.io/index.md

-## Meh...

-Ignore this page for now.
-It is a WIP at least until I upload the content, which is still in editing mode.
+# Learning LISP

-Anyway, [here's a joke](https://byrslf.co/lisp-f1258a476fc6) I like about LISP to tie you over.
+[Here's a joke](https://byrslf.co/lisp-f1258a476fc6) I like about LISP to tie you over.

 ---
 ## A rant about tired old lie everyone likes to keep on spouting